The Ugly Truth About Love

 Seriously, it isn't always about you.

-By doing this, your partner's guard won't go up, it will feel different, one woman I was dating described it as "safe" and something she had never felt before when discussing problems in a relationship.
-Because it feels safe you can then focus on how you perceive they are feeling, what you did to bring that about, and what you'd like to do so it doesn't happen again.
-If you do the work, often you will be dead on and your partner will be shocked you understand.
+By doing this, your partner's guard won't go up; it will feel different.
+One woman I was dating described it as "safe" and something she had never felt before when discussing problems in a relationship.
+Because it feels safe, you can then focus on how you perceive they are feeling, what you did to bring that about, and what you'd like to do so it doesn't happen again.
+If you do the work, you will often be spot on, and your partner will be shocked by how well you understand.

-My first reaction was how rude of her.
-We had a standing date and instead of breaking it off with some notice, she made other plans and failed to tell me.
+My first reaction was that she was rude.
+We had a standing date, and instead of giving me some notice, she made other plans and didn't tell me.
 I'll be honest, I was pissed.
 You probably would be too if you were in the same situation.
-It was a long trip back and I was looking forward to a relaxing evening with good company.
+It was a long trip back, and I was looking forward to a relaxing evening with her.
 Instead, I would have a date with my laptop at the pub.

-When I called her the next day and said I had been thinking about things and feel I had a good idea why she broke our date and asked if I could share my findings.
+When I called her the next day and said I had been thinking about things and felt I had a good idea why she broke our date, and asked if I could share my findings.

 "Fine, go ahead," she quipped.

-Everyone knows that response is not a good one, but I was confident.
+Everyone knows that response isn't good, but I was confident.
 I had done the work.
-I had placed myself in her shoes and ran back the tape of all my mixed signals.
+I had placed myself in her shoes and run back the tape in my head of all my mixed signals.
 I laid it out for her.
 Everything.
 In as much detail as I could.
 The other end of the line was quiet.
 I let the quietness be.
-It got to the point where it was starting to get real uncomfortable.
+It got to the point where it was really uncomfortable.

 Then I heard a soft voice, "Oh.
 My.
 God.
 You get it.
 You understand.
-You realIy get it.
+You really get it.
 I can't believe it."

 And THAT is how you attempt to fix a miscommunication in a relationship.
 You don't say "let's talk" or "tell me why you're upset."
-No, you do the work and project how it would feel in their shoes.
+No, you do the work and project in your mind how it would feel in their shoes.
 Write down how you failed and how you are going to fix that moving forward.
+Not loving words, not grand promises, not a big apology.
+Identify the issue, confirm with her that's the issue, and show her, don't tell her, the change so it doesn't happen again.

-This will open the door for both of you to be able fix your relationship long-term.
+This will open the door for both of you to fix your relationship in the long term.

-You see, it's not about giving a fuck about everything your partner gives a fuck about; it's about giving a fuck about your partner regardless of the fucks he or she gives.
+You see, it's not about giving a damn about everything your partner gives a damn about; it's about giving a damn about your partner regardless of what he or she gives a damn about.

 Read that again.